MicrosoftDocs/CordovaDocs/cordovadocs/debug-test/appium-ui-sequences.md

 [![Link to video that demonstrates Appium launching the app in an emulator](media/running/02-running-appium-thumbnail.png)](https://aka.ms/yzqheq)

+> [!NOTE]
-> **Note**: the five second delay at the end of the test is there so we can visually see the after-test state of the app.
+> The five second delay at the end of the test is there so we can visually see the after-test state of the app.
 When running automated UI tests, there is no need for this pause because we’ll be looking at test reports rather than watching the tests in real time.

 At this point we’re not checking any of the output.
 We’ll come back to that later, but if you want to see an example for a web app, see “Usage > Q promises + chaining” on [https://github.com/admc/wd]( https://github.com/admc/wd).